swatibadola/Animated-Emoji-Reactions/readme.md

 # Animated-Emoji-Reactions
-I developed a collection of animated emoji reactions, similar to the ones you encounter in Google Meet, using JavaScript.”
+I developed a collection of animated emoji reactions, similar to the ones you encounter in Google Meet, using JavaScript.

-Feel free to adjust it further or let me know if you need any additional changes! 😊

 # Notes